 At the Center high-touch surfaces are routinely cleaned with EPA-registered disinfectants.
 Our suites are equipped with alcohol-based hand rubs, tissues and touch-free trash bins.
 Chairs and related furniture are placed to ensure appropriate social distance, and at the close of every day we sanitize again.

 The decision to stop home isolation should be made in consultation with your healthcare provider.
-Currently the CDC advises people who may have experienced symptoms to discontinue home isolation after meeting ALL of the following three conditions:
+Current CDC guidelines suggest home isolation can discontinue when meeting ALL of the following three conditions:

 • At least 10 days have passed since your symptoms first began.

-• You have had no fever for at least 72 hours or three full days, without the use of medicine that reduces fevers.
+• You have had no fever for at least 24 hours, without the use of medicine that reduces fevers.

 • Other symptoms have improved.